Flcwl/storybook-addon-code-editor/README.md

 **Important:**

-The default Webpack 4 builder does not work with `storybook-addon-code-editor`.
+The default Webpack 4 builder does not work with `storybook-addon-live-code-editor`.
 Please use one of the following:

 - [`@storybook/builder-webpack5`](https://github.com/storybookjs/storybook/blob/65dd683883a884e6e31a2e84b0054b0e260078a0/lib/builder-webpack5/README.md)
 - [`@storybook/builder-vite`](https://github.com/storybookjs/builder-vite)